BryceCanyonCounty/bcc-posse/README.md

 4. Add ensure `bcc-posse` to your server.cfg file to start the script on server startup.
 Usage

 ## Posse Formation
-To form a posse, players can use the in-game command /formposse.
+To form a posse, players can use the in-game command /posse.
 This command will allow them to create a new posse and become the posse leader.

-## Member Management
-As the posse leader, you have access to various member management commands.
-These commands include:

-- /invite [playerID]: Send an invitation to a player to join your posse.
-- /kick [playerID]: Remove a member from your posse.
-- /promote [playerID]: Promote a member to the posse officer rank.
-- /demote [playerID]: Demote a posse officer to a regular member.

 ## Posse Area Check
 To check if any individuals within a specific area are part of your posse, you can utilize the following export function: